Jayamurugavel/python_projects/README.md

 # Python Projects
-Repository with small projects to practice Python
+Repository with a few projects to practice Python.

 1. Password Generator